UW-Madison-DoIT/rest-proxy/README.md

         <url-pattern>/proxy/*</url-pattern>
     </servlet-mapping>
 ```
-4. Now we have to configure the proxy. rest-proxy gets it's configuration about the target REST APIs you want to proxy from the Spring `@Environment`.
+4. Now we have to configure the proxy. rest-proxy gets its configuration about the target REST APIs you want to proxy from the Spring `@Environment`.
 If you have a `@PropertySource` already defined, you can add the necessary properties there, or you can choose to add a separate `@PropertySource` (it doesn't matter, they all end up in `@Environment` no matter how many `@PropertySource`s you have).
 The most basic configuration available is as follows:
 ```
 target.url=http://somewhere.wisc.edu/something
 ```